Table of Contents Quick Navigation

 | 2.
 The film world | Negative ("Artificiality and glamour") |

 | 3.
-Migrating to the U.S.A. | Negative (Refused due to Ganga) |
+Migrating to the U.S.A. | Negative (Refused due to the Ganga) |

 | 4.
 Playing at temples | Positive (Regularly played at Balaji temple) |